jokob-sk/NetAlertX/docs/PERFORMANCE.md

 # Performance tips

-The application runs regular maintenance a DB cleanup tasks.
+The application runs regular maintenance and DB cleanup tasks.
 If these tasks fail, you might encounter performance issues.

 Most performance issues are caused by a big database or large log files.
 Enabling unnecessary plugins will also lead to performance degradation.